Skip to Content

 Elegant and trendy style of appliance

-Kitchen Island With Built In Microwave
+Kitchen Island With Built-In Microwave

-Kitchen island with built in microwave oven, countertops, wood floor, and pendant lightsIf your kitchen island doesn’t have drawers or cabinets, you might need to customize and install a built-in microwave if you choose not to just lay the appliance on top of the island.
+If your kitchen island doesn’t have drawers or cabinets, you might need to customize and install a built-in microwave if you choose not to just lay the appliance on top of the island.

-Microwave In Island Cabinet
+Microwave Inside Island Cabinet

-Microwave in cabinet for kitchensAnother placement you can have for your microwave oven is in the island cabinet.
-Placing the microwave in the cabinet will mean that the appliance will remain out of sight when they are not needed, leading to a cleaner and less cluttered kitchen island.
+Another placement you can have for your microwave oven is in the island cabinet.
+Placing the unit in the cabinet will mean that the appliances will remain out of sight when not needed, leading to a cleaner and less cluttered kitchen island.

 Once you choose to install your microwave oven in the island cabinet, make sure to customize the height where it will be convenient to reach and access.